-With an eye to the 2027 centenary of that book’s publication, this series of workshops will retrace Heidegger’s steps, each workshop marking the centenary of key studies through which his thought progressed.
+With an eye to the 2027 centenary of its publication, this series of workshops will retrace Heidegger’s steps towards the writing of Being and Time, each workshop marking the centenary of key studies through which his thought progressed.
 We will track how, in the years following his return to teaching after World War One, Heidegger wrestled with, and questioned, the phenomenological outlook of his mentor, Husserl; he drew on themes in St Paul, St Augustine, Plato and Aristotle, repeatedly revisiting the latter; as time became a more prominent concern, he turned to the work of Dilthey, and then to Kant, an increasingly influential presence in Heidegger’s thought as he began to draft Being and Time itself.

 The up-coming centenary offers the ideal opportunity to work systematically through this challenging but very rich material, setting Being and Time in its true historical context and making possible a re-examination of the book’s philosophical motivation and a fresh evaluation of its importance.